3mdeb/96boards-docs-wiki/HiKeyOPTEE.md

 sudo make_ext4fs -o -L rootfs -l 1500M -s jessie.updated.img mnt/ sudo umount mnt/
 ```

+**NOTE:** Do not copy the *.ta files to different path or else xtest will stall or fail.

 ## 8. Flash binaries to eMMC <a name="flash"></a>
 In addition to the fip.bin and jessie.updated.img built above, you also need: